epfml/disco/docs/TASK.md

 - Reinstall cleanly the server by running `npm ci` from `disco/server`
 - Reinstall cleanly the client by running `npm ci` from `disco/web-client`
 - Instantiate a Disco server by running `npm run dev` from `disco/server`
-- Instanciate a Disco client by running `npm run dev` from `disco/web-client`
+- Instantiate a Disco client by running `npm run dev` from `disco/web-client`

 Your task has been successfully uploaded.